The Curse of Mr. Bean: Production notes

 The swimming pool sequence was filmed at the Hayes Pool and Fitness Centre, which was demolished in 2012 with the car park sequences at the Heathrow Bowling car park and the short traffic lights scene in Twickenham at the junction of Staines Road, Hospital Bridge Road and Sixth Cross Road.

 This was the last episode to be produced with OB videotape for exterior scenes utilising OB7, a two-camera unit designated for drama and light entertainment shows by Thames.
 Studio sequences were recorded before a live audience at Thames Television's Teddington Studios.
 This also marked the first appearance of Bean's 1977 Leyland Mini 1000.

-The Curse of Mr. Bean went onto win the 1991 International Emmy Award for Outstanding Popular Arts Programme.
+The Curse of Mr. Bean won the 1991 International Emmy Award for Outstanding Popular Arts Programme.

 The remastered version of the episode replaces the original black and white opening title with the standard "street" version.